AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/accounts/write_accounts_contract.md

 For the sake of simplicity, we will hardcode the signing public key into the contract, but you could store it [in a private note](../../../../learn/concepts/accounts/keys.md#using-a-private-note), [in an immutable note](../../../../learn/concepts/accounts/keys.md#using-an-immutable-private-note), or [on a separate keystore](../../../../learn/concepts/accounts/keys.md#using-a-separate-keystore), to mention a few examples.

-## The account contract
+## Contract

 Let's start with the account contract itself in Aztec.nr.
 Create [a new Aztec.nr contract project](../../main.md) that will contain a file with the code for the account contract, with a hardcoded public key:

 #include_code contract noir-projects/noir-contracts/contracts/schnorr_hardcoded_account_contract/src/main.nr rust

 The important part of this contract is the `entrypoint` function, which will be the first function executed in any transaction originated from this account.
 This function has two main responsibilities: authenticating the transaction and executing calls.
-It receives a `payload` with the list of function calls to execute, and requests a corresponding auth witness from an oracle to validate it.
+It receives a `payload` with the list of function calls to execute, and requests a corresponding [authentication witness](../../../../learn/concepts/accounts/authwit.md), for authorizing actions, from an oracle to validate it.
 You will find this logic implemented in the `AccountActions` module, which use the `AppPayload` and `FeePayload` structs:

 #include_code entrypoint noir-projects/aztec-nr/authwit/src/account.nr rust